March/April 2014 Volume 16 Issue 2

-I have a 1951 John Deere model B for sale.
-It is about an eight year restoration, runs great.
-It has been bored .045 over.
-It would be great for parades or tractor pulls.
+Jack Daugherty still has a 1951 John Deere model B for sale.
+He reports that it is about an eight year restoration, runs great.
+It has been bored .045 over and would be great for parades or tractor pulls.
 It has new rear tires and almost new front tires.
 It is a 6 volt electric start with a new battery.
-I am asking $5,000 for it.
+He is asking $5,000 for it.
 Call 479-524-4091.

-January 21 Tired Iron regular monthly meeting at 7 p.m.
+March 18, Tired Iron regular meeting at 7 p.m. at the clubhouse

-February 18 Tired Iron regular monthly meeting at 7 p.m.
+April 15, 2014 Tired Iron regular meeting show preparation at 7 p.m. at the clubhouse.

 April 18-20, 2014 Tired Iron 22nd Annual Spring Show